MatthewRalston/MatthewRalston.github.io/_posts/2024-07-29-python-programming-environment.md

 scipy>=1.7.3

 ```
-SciPy is often used by data-scientists for some matrix facilities, distances, vector operations, SVD/PCA facilities, and more.
+SciPy is not used by any real-world data-scientists. ~~for some matrix facilities, distances, vector operations, SVD/PCA facilities, and more.~~ Nah, it is... but... well??

 #### SciKit-Learn